-Ham and Gruyere mini turnovers make any gathering special.
+Ham and Gruyere puff pastry turnovers make any gathering special.
 Puff pastry stuffed with cheese and salty ham with a mustard dip are the perfect little nibble.

 Having people over is one of my favorite things.
 Party!!

 The little pastry triangles are made with store-bought puff pastry.
-It's easy to fold out and cut into just the right shape for fold-over turnovers.
+It's easy to fold out and roll, then cut into just the right shape for fold-over turnovers.

 I love using a mild cheese with rich puff pastry.
 Gruyère cheese is a Swiss cheese with a buttery, almost nutty and mild flavor.
 It's one of the most perfect companions to salty ham as well.

 This recipe works so well with leftover ham from roast holiday ham.

 You can also make delicious pasta or breakfast sandwiches from leftover ham.